Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/README.md

 ## SQL Case Studies
-I’ve worked on real-world business problems to demonstrate how SQL is used in analytics and reporting:
+Real-world business problems are showcased to highlight how SQL is applied in analytics and reporting.

 ## SQL Games
-I’ve included fun exercises to make SQL learning engaging:
+Engaging and interactive exercises are included to make learning SQL fun and exciting.

 ## Company-Specific Questions
-I’ve curated SQL interview questions tailored to specific companies:
+SQL interview questions tailored to specific companies have been compiled:

 - **Google**: [Google SQL Challenges](./company_questions/google.md)
 - **Amazon**: [Amazon SQL Challenges](./company_questions/amazon.md)